On the number of Regge trajectories for dual amplitudes: Ruling out dual model amplitudes with finitely many trajectories

-where we used a partial fraction identity.
+As was mentioned in the previous section, for amplitudes requiring one subtraction dispersion relations do not allow for expressing the amplitude exclusively as a sum over $s$-channel poles as in the unsubtracted case, but rather the expression~\eqref{eq:DR-1sub} involving explicit singularities in both channels.
+The notion of channel duality is modified in the light of this expression, as now the leading $t$-channel pole at $t=m_0^2$ appears explicitly in the sum, and therefore we do not need to require the infinite sum in eq.~\eqref{eq:DR-1sub} to diverge at this value of $t$.
+In fact, by subtracting from it the pole at $t=m_0^2$, we can extend the region for which the series is convergent to $t< m_1^2$.
+Specializing to the case of a single trajectory, i.e.~with no sum on $J$ but simply $J=n$ and our already established notation $m_{n}:=m_{n,n},c_n:=c_{n,n}$, subtracting the leading $t$-channel pole yields

 In this expression, it is clear that the left-hand side has to be regular at $t=m_0^2$, and thus it must be so for the right-hand side.
-As we already noted, the singularity at $t=m_1^2$ is reproduced by the combination of the explicit pole in $t$ and the infinite sum in $s$, to produce the correctly normalized Legendre polynomial, function of $s$ for the residue at $t=m_1^2$.
+As we already noted, the singularity at $t=m_1^2$ is reproduced by the combination of the explicit pole in $t$ and the infinite sum in $s$ to produce the correctly normalized Legendre polynomial $P_1 \left(1+\frac{2s}{m_1^2-4 \mu^2} \right)$ for the residue at $t=m_1^2$.